tomsrocketsandrobots/dynamixel_hardware/README.md

 ### Configure Dynamixel motor parameters

-Update the `usb_port`, `baud_rate`, and `joint_ids` .
+Update the `usb_port`, `baud_rate`, and joint `id`'s' .
 The easiest way to find there values is to use the dynamixel wizard. https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_wizard2/

 If you don't have real hardware, set the `use_dummy` parameter to true.